RafiKueng/ScienceCloudSetup/setup.md

 ```

 ```
+# q.r.0X.t Controller / Admin Area

 10.0.0.1
-10.0.1.1: "controller"
+10.1.0.1: "controller"
     there is only one instance

-10.0.1.254: gateway
+10.1.0.254: gateway
     gateway to hell uzh

-10.0.2.254: gateway
+10.2.0.254: gateway
     gateway to hell internet

-10.0.9.1
-10.2.9.1: "loadbalancer"
+10.0.1.1
+10.2.1.1: "LoadBalancer"
+    Use HAproxy for this
-    there might be more, but I only plan one for the moment..
+    no we use nginx here as well for the moment there might be more, but I only plan one for the moment..
 This is basically a load balancer, so it shouldn't need to handle too much..

-10.0.10.X: "webserver"
+10.0.2.X: "CouchDBServer" database server
+    there will probably be more than one, but let another girl/guy worry about how to shard CouchDB.. the loadbalancer should probably be on .1 later..

+10.0.3.X: "MariaDBServer" database server
+    At some point we might need one, but
+    DONT USE IT FOR THE MOMENT

+10.0.5.X: "WebServer"
+    use nginx
     This serves basic pages, introduction, homepage, tutorials, ... serves files from
-    /var/www/labs.spacewarps.org

-10.0.11.X: "staticserver" static file server one will problably always be sufficent, but plan for multiple anyways
+    /www/labs

+10.0.6.X: "StaticServer"
+    This serves static files from applications
+    /www/static

+10.0.9.X: "RabbitMQBroker"
+  most certanly one broker will be sufficent forever..

+# q.r.1X.t SpL AREA

+10.0.10.X: "SpL-proxy" Initital ProxyServer for SpaghettiLens

-10.0.20.X: "appserver-spl" application server for spaghettilens plan for multiple
+10.0.11.X: "SpL-appserver" application server for spaghettilens
+    plan for multiple

+10.0.12.X: "SpL-mediaproxy"
+    saves and serves the rendered media
+    Actually only mounts an NFS share, or maybe a SWIFT container if available

+10.0.13.X: "SpL-mediaserver"
+    backend storage of media files, attach large volume here and share if using NFS not needed if SWIFT works

+10.0.19.X: "SpL-worker" worker nodes
+    there will be multiple amounts of worker

+# q.r.2X.t SomeOtherApp AREA

-10.0.21.X: "appserver-SomeOtherApp" application server for SomeOtherApp plan for multiple
+10.0.20.X: "SomeOtherApp-proxy" application server for SomeOtherApp
     ...

-10.0.20.X: "dbserver" database server there will probably be more than one, but let another girl/guy worry about how to shard CouchDB.. the loadbalancer should probably be on .1 later..

-10.0.30.X: "broker" rabbitmq broker most certanly one broker will be sufficent forever..

-10.0.99.X: "worker" worker nodes there will be multiple amounts of worker
+# q.r.2X.t SomeOtherApp AREA

 10.0.254.X: temporary assigned by DHCP, openstack
 ```